Inflation under check despite sharp rise in crude prices

-New Delhi, Oct 17: Considering sharp rise in crude prices and falling value of the Rupee, the Narendra Modi-led NDA government has done a descent job to keep the inflation under check so far.
+New Delhi, Oct 17: Considering sharp rise in crude prices and falling value of the Rupee, the Narendra Modi-led NDA government has done a decent job to keep the inflation under check so far.
 What has helped the government is that good harvest and increased farm output has brought the food prices down.

-India's wholesale price inflation (WPI) surged to 5.13% in September 2018 from 4.53% in August this year.
+India's Wholesale Price Index (WPI) or wholesale inflation surged to 5.13% in September 2018 from 4.53% in August this year.
 The annual growth in wholesale price index (WPI) in the quarter ending September 2018 was 4.98%.
 The Consumer Price Index (CPI) grew at 3.88% in this period, after having grown at more than 4% in the last three quarters.

-Although the inflation has increased, it has not soared to levels which would be seen as major cause of concern, considering sharp rise in crude prices and falling value of the Rupee.
+The inflation has increased, but it has not exactly soared to alarming levels.
+This is a positive thing in the context of sharp rise in crude prices and falling value of the Rupee.

 Inflation, put in layman terms, is something that effects the price of commodities in the market.
 If inflation is in check, it means that government is in control of price rise.
 It is a good news to the consumers, but it also presents problem to the government in terms of spending.
 The subdued inflation numbers due to low food prices means that the government may have to shell out more to compensate farmers for low market prices of some crops.
 The government is committed to this due to its MSP policy and PM Modi's aim to double farm incomes by 2022.